-Credit, market and liquidity risks both at the portfolio and transactional levels are managed and controlled through Credit Committee, Risk Management Committee, an Asset and Liability Management Committee (ALCO).
+Credit, market and liquidity risks both at the portfolio and transactional levels are managed and controlled through Strategic Planning and Risk Management Committee, Credit Committee, Risk Management and Asset and Liability Management Committee.

 Both external and internal risk factors are identified and managed throughout the organisation.
 Particular attention is given to identifying the full range of risk factors and determination of the level of assurance over the current risk mitigation procedures.
 Apart from the standard credit and market risk analysis, the Risk Management Department monitors financial and non-financial risks through the use of risk management tools provided by internal documents (procedures) of the Bank.